Skip to main content

 The specifics of writing your game code is outside of the scope of this current getting started guide, thus we will move on to packing your game code to be run with Paima Engine.

-As the generic-game-template folder has already been initialized in the previous section, we can move forward with packing the game code (you can pack the generic game template without writing any new code initially to test).
+As the rock-paper-scissors folder has already been initialized in the previous section, we can move forward with packing the game code (you can pack the rock-paper-scissors game template without writing any new code initially to test).
 Simply use the following command in the folder:

 npm run pack